SMReact/react.dev/README.md

 <h3 align="center">react.dev</h3>

   <p align="center">
-    Code snippets of the documentation of the learn section of the react.dev website
+    The code snippets of the Learn section of the react.dev website documentation, which is implemented with TypeScript
     <br />
     <a href="https://github.com/SMReact/react.dev/wiki"><strong>Explore the docs »</strong></a>
     <br />